First Youth Behavioral Health First Aid Training in NJ Funded by AFSP

 “We are working to reduce the suicide rate by 20% by the year 2025,” stated Lorraine Mackin, New Jersey Area Director of the AFSP.
 “We cannot do this as an organization alone.”

-“This training goes hand in hand with our mission of understanding and preventing suicide through research, education, and advocacy,” Mackin explained.
+“This training goes hand in hand with our mission of understanding and preventing suicide through research, education, and public support activities,” Mackin explained.
 “After this workshop I hope you are ready to go back into the community, start the dialogue, and spread awareness.”

 About The American Foundation for Suicide Prevention